bambora/dev.bambora.com/source/includes/online/_checkout.md

 });

 </script>

 # Checkout
-Bambora makes it easy for you as an online merchant to accept payments by following this simple guide.
+Bambora makes it easy for you as an online merchant to accept payments in a user friendly payment window providing you with a high conversion rate.
+You can use the Checkout payment window by doing a manual integration using our Checkout API, but Bambora also provide merchants using Open Source webshops prebuilt integrations getting your business up and running fast.

-**[Click](https://github.com/bambora/dev.bambora.com/blob/master/source/includes/online/_checkout.md) to edit this section.**
+For more information on how to install the Bambora Checkout in your Open Source system choose the system you use:

+**<a href="http://dev.bambora.com/carts.html#woocommerce" target="_blank">WooCommerce with WordPress</a>**

+**<a href="http://dev.bambora.com/carts.html#prestashop" target="_blank">Prestashop</a>**

+**<a href="http://dev.bambora.com/carts.html#magento-v1" target="_blank">Magento v1</a>**

 ## Get a Bambora account